NikkaLuna/kafka-delta-streaming-pipeline/README.md

 🎥 [**Watch the Video Walkthrough**](https://kafka-delta-pipeline.andreahayes-dev.com/video.html)

+## Use Case Context

+This pipeline simulates a clickstream analytics use case, where user behavior events — such as view, click, and purchase — are streamed in real-time from a web or mobile app.

+It also applies anomaly detection using MLflow to identify unusual patterns in user interactions, such as excessive clicking or bot-like behavior.

+This mirrors common use cases in e-commerce and ad tech platforms for detecting fraud, automation, or system misuse.

 ## End-to-End Flow

 Confluent Kafka → PySpark Structured Streaming → Bronze Delta Table → Silver Layer → MLflow Inference → Gold Table